Introduction to Painting A with Milena Spasic

 Recommended palette:

-small tubes of : yellow ochre, hansa yellow light, cadmium yellow medium
+small tubes of: yellow ochre, hansa yellow light, cadmium yellow medium (optional),

-burnt umber, raw umber, ultramarine blue, cerulean blue (ok to substitute with
+burnt sienna, alizarin crimson, naphthol red, raw umber, ultramarine blue or phthalo blue (ok to substitute with), viridian green,

 Large tube of titanium white